0xAX/linux-insides/Initialization/linux-initialization-1.md

 ```

 that `initial_stack` symbol points to the start of the `thread_union.stack` array + `THREAD_SIZE` which is 16 killobytes and - 8 bytes.
-Here we need to subtract `8` bytes at the to of stack.
+Here we need to subtract `8` bytes at the top of stack.
 This is necessary to guarantee illegal access of the next page memory.

 After the early boot stack is set, to update the [Global Descriptor Table](https://en.wikipedia.org/wiki/Global_Descriptor_Table) with the `lgdt` instruction: